 You have to be really good to impress in such a short time, only 5 minutes and 2 seconds, and the same goes to keep up a great performance for a very very long time, 2 hours, 23 minutes and 32 seconds.
-Beatrice Straight in “Network” (1976) and Vivien Leigh in “Gone with the Wind” (1939) were that good, becoming respectively the winner for shortest and longest performance.
+Beatrice Straight in “Network” (1976) and Vivien Leigh in “Gone with the Wind” (1939) were that good, becoming Academy Award winners with respectively the shortest and longest performance.

 Academy Awards Records – One Last Curiosity

-Cate Blanchett is the only actor to win an Academy Award for portraying a real Academy Award winner: she won Best Supporting Actress for portraying Katharine Hepburn (does her name ring a bell? 🙂 ) in “The Aviator”.
+Cate Blanchett is the only actor to have won an Academy Award for portraying a real Academy Award winner: she won Best Supporting Actress for portraying Katharine Hepburn (does her name ring a bell? 🙂 ) in “The Aviator.”